Philosophy Major, Law and Policy Specialization

 Study Abroad

-Students can pursue the philosophy major while studying abroad.
-The department has special study abroad arrangements with University College, London; King's College, London; Trinity College, Dublin (Ireland); Sussex University (U.K.); Utrecht University (the Netherlands); and the University of Auckland (New Zealand).
-Information about study abroad and specific overseas programs is available from the departmental website and the study abroad advisor.
+The Department has special study abroad arrangements with University College, London; King's College, London; Trinity College, Dublin (Ireland); Sussex University (U.K.); Utrecht University (the Netherlands); and the University of Auckland (New Zealand).
+Information about study abroad and specific overseas programs is available on the Department of Philosophy's Study Abroad Page.
+Philosophy majors interested in studying abroad are strongly encouraged to meet with the Philosophy Director of Undergraduate Studies prior to going abroad.

 Contact Info